 A good way of showcasing your reviews is to designate a page to your feedback, and direct customers to it.
 Customers can then see what other people are saying about you, but also leave feedback of their own.

 According to Moz, the line between third party reviews and business-collated testimonials is increasingly becoming blurred.
 As web users are growing more discerning in their need for transparency, technology is enabling a better integration between review sites and your business website.

 As such, an example of best practise for a review page, should look something like this:

 Rich snippets are a form of structured data which allow you as a website owner to provide specific information about your web content for search engines to display.
 If you employ rich snippets on your product pages then you’ll be more likely to get your reviews seen in search results.

-For more general advice on setting up rich snippets, read this guide.
+read this guide for more general advice on setting up rich snippets.